-My little daughter was motionless in the water; I was still gently supporting her under her back.
-Looking down at her, I was astonished at how beautiful her smooth delicate chest looked, she was lying flat in my arms and her tiny breasts seemed even smaller than they did on the beach.
+My daughter was motionless in the water; I was still gently supporting her under her back.
+Looking down at her, I was astonished at how beautiful her smooth delicate chest looked, she was lying flat in my arms and her cute breasts seemed even smaller than they did on the beach.
 And, oh God, her tummy and belly button just looked so unbelievable cute.
 Everything was shiny and wet.
 She was so close, resting in my arms in front of me.

 I said, "Just relax, keep your eyes closed and feel how you are level with the water."